 6. Picking titles

 If you've taken the plunge to start your own book club, it's likely you've got a title in mind.
 From there, perhaps each person gets to pick one book in turn, or maybe at the end of each meeting people can suggest books to be put to a vote.
 You might find your group loved a particular title, and decide to read something else by the same author, something else from that genre or with similar themes.

 7. Read and explore

 There’s a huge amount of information available on most authors and titles – dig a little deeper to surprise and delight your book buddies.
-We are constantly creating and sharing Reading Group Questions for our books, which are great for getting the discussion rolling.
+To start you off, check out our book club notes, which are great for getting the discussion rolling.
 Or you can search around for extra content such as recipes, author Q&As or videos – things to add a different slant to your discussion.

 Have your first book club meeting and see how it goes.
 From there, you might want to make adjustments to the time or topics (or people you invite).
 With the first one under your belt, you’ll get a sense of how the book club can be best run to everyone’s enjoyment.

 Now that you’re ready to start a book club, find some inspiration with our Book Club Classics.